nextstrain/docs.nextstrain.org/src/index.rst

 well as integrated into builds.

-With this overview, you'll be better prepared to dive into the rest of the documentation listed in the :ref:`toc` below.
+With this overview, you'll be better prepared to dive into the rest of the documentation listed in the sidebar to the left.

 If you have questions, need help, or simply want to say hi, post to our `discussion forum <https://discussion.nextstrain.org>`__ where the Nextstrain